 Over half of doses projected to be produced in 2021 are monopolized by a small number of wealthy countries.
 This leaves large swaths of the global population unprotected and allows the virus to circulate unchecked.

 While you won’t find stockpiles of vaccines in high-income countries yet, that could change in the next few months.
-ONE’s analysis shows that six countries will reach the tipping point where supply outpaces demand for COVID-19 vaccines by the end of this summer — with many reaching it much sooner.
-The US will almost certainly reach this tipping point first, followed by Germany, Canada, Italy, France, and the UK.
+ONE’s analysis shows that six countries have already reached the tipping point where supply outpaces demand for COVID-19 vaccines — with Germany expected to reach it by the end of the year.

-This all but guarantees we will start to see unused vaccines pile up in these countries by the end of August 2021 without a deliberate effort to share doses with low- and lower-middle-income countries.
+This makes it more likely that we’ll start to see unused vaccines pile up in these countries by the end of September 2021.

 How is the rollout going in Africa?

-Around 2 in 100 people in Africa have received at least one dose of a COVID-19 vaccine.
-By comparison, the US has vaccinated nearly half its population.
-Young and healthy US citizens are getting the shot before Africa’s frontline health workers, elderly population, and people living with HIV/AIDS even have access to the vaccine.
+Around 5 in 100 people in Africa have received at least one dose of a COVID-19 vaccine.
+By comparison, the US has vaccinated nearly half its population and plans to roll out booster doses in September 2021.
+That means young and healthy US citizens will have the option to get a third dose before Africa’s frontline health workers, elderly population, and people living with HIV/AIDS even have access to their first dose.
 Across Africa, limited supply is delaying rollout, but the lack of infrastructure and human resources to transport and administer doses is also a serious constraint.

 Most countries in Africa are part of the COVAX Facility.
 COVAX has pooled demand and bulk purchased vaccines to ensure fast, fair, and safe distribution globally.
 COVAX aims to deliver 600 million shots — most of them from AstraZeneca — to some 40 African countries this year.